-ED-4421 Children's Ministry Internship (3 credits)
+ED-4421 Children and Family Ministry Internship (3 credits)

-This course provides students an opportunity to integrate and apply children's ministry course content to a particular ministry setting which has been selected by the student and approved by the student's faculty advisor.
+This course provides students an opportunity to integrate and apply children and family ministry course content to a particular ministry setting which has been selected by the student and approved by the student's faculty advisor.
 The internship is a field work experience (six weeks or a minimum of 150 hours) in which students develop and fulfill ministry objectives, create and execute a sustainable ministry project, compose documents describing their learning experience, and fulfill all internship requirements as formulated by the program head.
 The internship gives students an opportunity to confirm the call to their chosen ministry path.
 Students will serve under the supervision of faculty in their major and a field supervisor.
 Students are assessed by various means, including the field supervisor's evaluation.
 Internships are usually scheduled for the summer prior to the student's senior year.
-Prerequisites: Junior or senior who has completed ED-3303 Foundations for Children's Ministry, and ED-3342 Teaching and Ministry Skills for Children plus three additional course hours within the major.
+Prerequisites: Junior or senior who has completed ED-3303 Foundations for Children and Family Ministry, and ED-3342 Teaching and Ministry Skills for Children and Family Ministry plus three additional course hours within the major.

-ED-4423 Methods of Teaching Language Arts (2 credits)
+ED-4423 Methods of Teaching Language Arts (3 credits)